What is the Best Crypto Wallet in Australia?

 Bluetooth connectivity:

 Ledger is one of the most important names in the crypto wallet industry.
 The French business has been delivering high-quality hardware wallets for over a decade, boasting a top-shelf security record over this time.
-The dongle-like Ledger Nano Z is a perfect beginner’s hardware wallet, balancing features with pricing.
+The dongle-like Ledger Nano S Plus is a perfect beginner’s hardware wallet, balancing features with pricing.
 The device can connect via USB-C to Windows, MacOS and Android operating systems while sending, receiving and storing over 5,000 different digital currencies.
 The physical product itself has a CC EAL6+ certification, making it one of the most secure crypto wallets on the market.

 Ledger Live is the hardware wallet’s affiliate application that boasts several powerful functions.
 When your wallet is connected to a computer (or smartphone) it can be used to simply manage your crypto portfolio.
 However, Ledger Live also acts as a crypto exchange, a place to stake/earn on your assets and as a gateway to hundreds of integrated DeFi apps.